ColumbiaRoad/journey-app/README.md

 ```

 #### `/journey-assistant/`
 Meant as entry point for Shopify when accessing our application proxy.
-Like every endpoint that is directly accessed by Shopify, the general endpoint `/journey-assistant/` expects certain parameters to be present and validates the provided signature.
-The second endpoint `/journey-assistant/:questionnaire` is accessed by the HTML code that was served by our applicaiton proxy and expects a JSON Web Token to be present.
+Like every endpoint that is directly accessed by Shopify, the general endpoint `/journey-assistant/` expects [certain parameters](https://help.shopify.com/api/tutorials/application-proxies#security) to be present and validates the provided signature.
+The second endpoint `/journey-assistant/:questionnaire` is accessed by the HTML code that was served by our application proxy and expects a JSON Web Token to be present.
 The token is of the same form as before.
 The necessary access right to succesfully access this endpoint is `scope: application-proxy`.

 ## Scopes
 Where possible (i.e. not direclty accessed by Shopify) routes are protected by JWT tokens.
 To ensure shop visitors cannot steal a token from the questionnaire form and access confidential store data, scopes are used for tokens to introduce different access rights.
 The following scopes exist: